TkTech/pysimdjson/README.md

 | `jsonexamples/twitter.json` | 0.6069602610000011 | 0.41049074900000093 |
 | `jsonexamples/twitterescaped.json` | 0.7587005720000022 | 0.41576198399999953 |
 | `jsonexamples/update-center.json` | 0.5577604210000011 | 0.4961777420000004 |

-Creating python objects is expensive, as is decoding a C `const char *` to a CPython unicode string.
-On examples that are mostly strings and dicts, pysimdjson doesn't offer much improvement when using `loads`, since the entire document will be converted to Python objects.

 [simdjson]: https://github.com/lemire/simdjson